 top of page

-The Kanaz Cultural House, built in 1958, was designed by architects Sos Manukyan and Vilen Tonikyan as a cultural hub for the Kanaker Aluminium Plant (abbreviated as "Kanaz" from the Russian Канакерский алюминиевый завод).
+The Kanaz Culture Palace, built in 1958, was designed by architects Sos Manukyan and Vilen Tonikyan as a cultural hub for the Kanaker Aluminium Plant (abbreviated as "KANAZ" from the Russian Канакерский алюминиевый завод).

 • Architects: Sos Manukyan, Vilen Tonikyan